 Firstly, the toasts are cooked to the perfect level.
 They are crispy on the outside yet soft and fluffy on the inside.
-Clearly, the toasts have been well soaked in its mixture and brings out an appetising egg taste when you bite into it.
+Clearly, the toasts have been well soaked in their mixture and brings out an appetising egg taste when you bite into it.

-The berry compote was quite sour by itself but stroke a good balance with the mildly sweet vanilla ice cream.
+The berry compote was quite sour by itself but strike a good balance with the mildly sweet vanilla ice cream.
 Personally, I would have preferred it to be a little sweeter or replaced with another compote.
 Perhaps, strawberry or blueberry might've also worked well?

 Croissant Croque Monsieur

-For those who don't know, croissant croque monsieur is a baked or fried ham and cheese sandwich that originates from France.
+For those who don't know, a croissant croque monsieur is a baked or fried ham and cheese sandwich that originates from France.
 It is usually served as a quick snack in cafes.

 This dish at Common Man Coffee Roasters comes with a large serving of fresh rocket salad and a generous amount of melted provolone cheese that oozed out from the sandwich.

 As you would expect from a good sandwich, the croissant was flaky and had a good crunch while the melted cheese and savoury ham slices complimented each other well.
-The creamy bechamel sauce was also a nice addition to the classic french dish.
+The creamy bechamel sauce was also a nice addition to the classic French dish.